ciscocandidate/400-101/4th Oct 18.md

 A.It includes four CE routers.
 B.Router A and router 1 must be BGP neighbors.
 C.It includes four P routers.
-D.It includes two CEs and two Pes.
+D.It includes two CEs and two PEs.
 E.Only one connection is outside the ISP network.

 Answer:  C D